compgenomics2019/Team3-ComparativeGenomics/README.md

 export PATH=/current_path/kSNP3.1_Linux_package/kSNP3:$PATH
 ```

-Export path to 'lib' to path variable (lib contains precompiled binaries for Chewbbaca, lyve-SET, blast,  which are part of the pipeline)
+Export path to 'installs' to path variable (installs contains precompiled binaries for pandas, KSNP, Chewbbaca, lyve-SET, blast,  which are part of the pipeline)
 ```
-export PATH=$PATH:<path to lib>
+export PATH=$PATH:<path to installs>
 ```

 ## Running the pipeline